 9. Bridget Jones (The Trilogy 2001-2016)

-Renée Zellweger is the charming modern heroine of this film about a woman deciding which man is right for her, her flirtatious boss Daniel Cleaver (Hugh Grant) or her awkward and handsome family friend, Mark Darcy (Colin Firth).
+Renée Zellweger is the charming modern heroine of this movie about a woman deciding which man is right for her, her flirtatious boss Daniel Cleaver (Hugh Grant) or her awkward and handsome family friend, Mark Darcy (Colin Firth).

 Here’s one of the best scenes from the first film, when Mark Darcy and Daniel Cleaver fight it out over Bridget.